BlogoText/blogotext/README.md

 - Recommended
   * PHP GD (for captcha);
-  * cURL, LibXML (for RSS reader)
+  * cURL, LibXML (for RSS reader and links sharing)
   * GZip (for zip exporting function)

 - Installation
-  * Unzip the downloaded " blogotext.zip " file
+  * Unzip the downloaded archive file
-  * Upload folder to your site (eg : http://example.com/blog)
+  * Upload folder to your site (eg: to http://example.com/blog)
   * Use your browser to go to your site
   * Follow the few steps

 - Bugs
-  * Please, report any bugs to me using [my email](http://lehollandaisvolant.net/contact).
-It will help me.
+  * Please, report any bugs to me using [my email](http://lehollandaisvolant.net/contact) or the Github bugtracking system.